eric-z4/eric-z4.github.io/projects/snake.md

 ## Experience

-When I created this project, I realized how much programming it takes to create a game.
-There is not only the gameplay that I have to worry about, but also
+In the process of creating this project, I mostly learned how to utilize the p5js library.
+There are graphics for the grid, snake, and food, which come from functions in p5js such as rect() and ellipse().